indranildeveloper/indranildeveloper-kepler.gl/README.md

 - Default: `{}`

-Actions creators to replace default indranildeveloper-kepler.gl action creator.
+Actions creators to replace default indranil-kepler.gl action creator.
 Only use custom action when you want to modify action payload.

 ##### `mint` (Boolean, optional)

 - Default: `true`

-Whether to load a fresh empty state when component is mounted. when parse `mint: true` indranildeveloper-kepler.gl component will always load a fresh state when re-mount the same component, state inside this component will be destroyed once its unmounted.
+Whether to load a fresh empty state when component is mounted. when parse `mint: true` indranil-kepler.gl component will always load a fresh state when re-mount the same component, state inside this component will be destroyed once its unmounted.
-By Parsing `mint: false` indranildeveloper-kepler.gl will keep the component state in the store even when it is unmounted, and use it as initial state when re-mounted again.
-This is useful when mounting indranildeveloper-kepler.gl in a modal, and keep the same map when re-open.
+By Parsing `mint: false` indranil-kepler.gl will keep the component state in the store even when it is unmounted, and use it as initial state when re-mounted again.
+This is useful when mounting indranil-kepler.gl in a modal, and keep the same map when re-open.

 Read more about [Components][components].